naveensingh/vivo_fastboot/README.md

 type git clone https://github.com/NaveenStark/vivo_fastboot.git fastboot

-Now the vivo_fastboot source will be downloaded with a custom makefile for our toolchain.
+Now the vivo_fastboot source will be downloaded in fastboot directory with a custom makefile for our toolchain.

 Now type make within fastboot directory to compile the fastboot binary.